Bronkhorst-Group/.github/profile/README.md

-## Theoretical and Computational Mechanics of Materials Group (Code Repositories)
+## Theoretical and Computational Mechanics of Materials Group at UW Madison (Code Repositories)

 <!--